Palestinian Security Services: Tasks

-Crack down on Palestinians
+Crackdown on Palestinians

-A February 2016 report of the Geneva-based Euro-Mediterranean Human Rights Monitor (Euro-Med Monitor), documented 1,274 arbitrary detentions in the West Bank in 2015 and 1,089 summonses by PA's Palestinian Security Services.
+A February 2016 report of the Geneva-based Euro-Mediterranean Human Rights Monitor (Euro-Med Monitor) documented 1,274 arbitrary detentions in the West Bank in 2015 and 1,089 summonses by the Palestinian Security Services.
 The human rights violations targeted mostly individuals affiliated with Hamas or who opposed PA policies, including about 35 journalists and human rights activists, 476 university students, and 67 teachers/professors.
 Twenty-seven percent of the arrests lasted for a month or more.
 As the most serious violations were mentioned the refusal to implement court rulings ordering the release or acquittal of detainees.
 Medical reports confirmed the systematic practice of torture in Palestinian Authority jails in the West Bank.
 The number of human rights violations committed by PA authorities in the West Bank was significantly greater than the similar violations for which Hamas was responsible in Gaza.
 In both, West Bank and Gaza people were arrested or summoned for posting or liking messages on social media, primarily on Facebook, critical of respectively the PA or Hamas.

 In March 2016, the London-based Arab Organisation for Human Rights in the UK (AOHR-UK) reported that in 2015, PA security forces in the West Bank arbitrarily arrested or summoned 1,715 civilians.
 They included students, journalists, women and children.
 Nearly 1,000 detainees were Palestinians who were previously released from Israeli jails.
 The report stated that 37 detainees were tortured, some held in solitary confinement for several months.
 Eleven Palestinians were even held in administrative detention (without charge).
 The bulk of the arrests and summons, while violating Human Rights, were carried out by the Preventive Security Force and the General Intelligence.
 Sometimes, the forces used live bullets to intimidate Palestinians.
 The forces often did not comply with court orders for the release of detainees.
 Security forces were also accused of seizing personal belongings and property of arrested persons.
 Four Palestinians were taken hostage to force members of their families to hand themselves in.
 Security forces even charged Palestinians held in Israeli prisons; judges considered them fugitives for failing to appear in court, while being held in Israeli jails.
 The AOHR-UK report stressed that only a fraction of the total cases of human rights abuses in Palestine was represented in the report.

 In 2015, at least 33 peaceful protests were allegedly crushed in the West Bank.
 In September 2015, security forces dispersed a march of protesters who demonstrated against excessive use of force by PA security forces against demonstrators.